-- a) A unit member who is on permanent status at the time he/she is granted leave because of personal illness or illness in his/her immediate family shall remain on permanent status - b) A unit member who has completed six months of successful experience with Montgomery County Public Schools on a probationary status and has been recommended for permanent status at the time leave is granted shall go on permanent status at the time he/she returns from leave and is reassigned. - 4.
-Return from Leave-If the leave granted is for personal illness, the unit member will be reinstated at the conclusion of the leave, providing a health certificate from the attending physician is submitted attesting to the unit member's physical fitness to perform his/her duties.
+- a) A unit member who is on permanent status at the time they are granted leave because of personal illness or illness in their immediate family shall remain on permanent status. - b) A unit member who has completed six months of successful experience with the Montgomery County Public Schools on a probationary status and has been recommended for permanent status at the time leave is granted shall go on permanent status at the time they return from leave and are reassigned. - 4.
+Return from Leave-If the leave granted is for personal illness, the unit member will be reinstated at the conclusion of the leave, providing a health certificate from the attending physician is submitted attesting to the unit member's physical fitness to perform their duties.
 Reassignment will be made when there is a vacancy for which the unit member is qualified.
-Reassignment upon return from an approved FMLA leave will be to the unit member's original position held prior to leave or to an equivalent position if the original position has been eliminated.
+Reassignment upon return from an approved FMLA leave will be to the unit member's original position held prior to leave, or to an equivalent position if the original position has been eliminated.